Tompox the Dark Side of the Sun Review

 Information technology's remarkable how Pratchett manages to requite this book an epic feel.
 I was really worried when I was ten pages out he was going to fluff the ending and he did not so, bravo and 4 stars.

-The Dark Side of the Sun was Pratchett'southward 2d novel and the commencement aimed at adults.
+...more thanThe Dark Side of the Sun was Pratchett'southward 2d novel and the commencement aimed at adults.
 It really shows.
 It lacks the tremendous sense of humor and wit of the Discworld books.
 I become the feeling the setting was

-The Dark Side of the Sun was Pratchett'southward 2nd novel and the first aimed at adults.
+My book guild wanted to read a book by Terry Pratchett.
+Pratchett is of course the widely beloved fantasy author and creator of the legendary Discworld serial.
+Naturally, we chose ane of his other books.
+I am sad to report The Dark Side of the Sun does not live upwards to the expectation of Pratchett's work.The Dark Side of the Sun was Pratchett'southward 2nd novel and the first aimed at adults.
 It actually shows.
 It lacks the tremendous sense of humour and wit of the Discworld books.
 I get the feeling the setting was intended to be comically absurd, just it never surpassed the bounds of serious science fiction and did not include any straight men like Arthur Paring for contrast.
 It has some puns (mainly playing off the creepy Creapii) and obscure references, but they fall apartment (the one exception beingness a funny joke about Asimov'due south Laws of Robotics).

 This volume is actually a common pulp adventure of the 1960s and 1970s.
 Information technology has all the hallmarks of the era: a fast-paced romp through colorful settings with almost no character or thematic depth.
 There are lots of jerky activity scenes with acts of derring-do by our courageous hero Dom Sabalos, though he commonly escapes by quirky chance rather than solid planning or skill.
 I practice appreciate some of the many concepts it throws against the wall.
 The living planet Commencement Sirian Bank, the living water Chatogaster, the five classes of robots, the incessantly variable Creapii, the tech - all of these were interesting if not mindblowing.
 It reminds me of the superior Norstrilia published the year before (not to suggest any inspiration).
 The Dark Side of the Sun is ultimately a fun, low affect story.